 Many times, interviews end up being uneventful.
 They tend to go well for candidates who happen to be good at small talk.
 But what’s the value-add?
 You typically gain no actionable information that your organization can make use of once a candidate is on the payroll.

-If interviewers can instead base their questions on personality data, those conversations can quickly go to what matters.
+If interviewers can instead base their questions on personality data from an assessment, those conversations can quickly go to what matters.
 Maybe a candidate isn’t as outgoing as top performers in a role.
 But can they identify communication strategies they’ve used before, or examples of how they’ve succeeded in a public-facing role?

 Let’s go back to the scenario of a retailer hiring sales assistants.